R-CoderDotCom/Awesome-R-packages/README.md

 - [EliteQuant_R](https://github.com/EliteQuant/EliteQuant_R).
 R based multi-threading, concurrent high-frequency trading platform that provides consistent backtest and live trading solutions.
 - [zoo](https://cran.r-project.org/web/packages/zoo/).
 S3 Infrastructure for Regular and Irregular Time Series.

-# Fun stuff

-- [TurtleGraphics](https://cran.r-project.org/web/packages/TurtleGraphics/) - An R implementation of vector graphics using a relative cursor (the "turtle") upon a Cartesian plane.
-- [fun](https://cran.rstudio.com/web/packages/fun/).
-Collection of R games and other funny stuff, such as the classic Mine sweeper and sliding puzzles.
-- [Fortunes](https://cran.r-project.org/web/packages/fortunes/).
-A collection of fortunes from the R community.
-- [cowsay](https://github.com/sckott/cowsay).
-ASCII art animals in R console.
-- [drumr](https://github.com/jamesmartherus/drumr).
-Turn R into a Drum Machine.
-- [ggphysics](https://github.com/chang/ggphysics).
-Physics animations in ggplot2, just for fun.
-- [raptors animation](https://github.com/imjakedaniels/raptors_animation).
-Using gganimate to bounce emoji basketballs over the course of a game.
-- [brownianbridge](https://github.com/djnavarro/brownianbridge).
-Contains scripts used to draw various "Brownian bridge" animations that to explore some of the functionality of the gganimate package.

 # Graphics

 - [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html).
 A system for 'declaratively' creating graphics, based on "The Grammar of Graphics".